What Does A Healthy Relationship Look Like? Preserving Mental Health In Relationships

 If you want support in building or polishing these skills, you might consider connecting with a therapist.
 They can support you in improving your abilities in areas like healthy communication and conflict resolution, and they can also help you address any mental health challenges that could affect them, such as low self-esteem or anxiety.
 If you want to strengthen an existing relationship, meeting with a couples counselor could also be helpful for you and your partner.

 In-person therapy has been the norm for decades, but it’s no longer the only option.
 While some people still prefer meeting with a therapist face to face, others find it intimidating or inconvenient.
 In cases such as these, online therapy can be a viable alternative.
-With a platform such as BetterHelp for individuals or ReGain for couples, you can get matched with a licensed therapist whom you can meet via phone, video call, and/or in-app messaging from the comfort of home—or anywhere else you have an internet connection.
+With a platform such as BetterHelp for individuals or ReGain for couples, you can get matched with a licensed therapist whom you can meet via phone, video call, and/or in-app messaging from the comfort of home — or anywhere else you have an internet connection.
 That way, you can express your feelings and talk openly in a comfortable space.
 Research suggests that online and in-person sessions can usually offer comparable outcomes.

 Takeaway

 Maintaining a long-term, healthy relationship is a constant process of give and take that requires effort from both partners.
 If one partner constantly feels unheard or unvalued, and more serious issues cannot be resolved, it might be time for the couple to reassess their lives and the future they want.
-However, practicing open communication, expressing appreciation, and cooperating in decision-making are just a few tips toward ensuring both partners feel happy in their journey together.
+However, practicing open communication, expressing appreciation, and cooperating in decision-making are just a few tips for ensuring both partners are happy in their journey together.
 In addition, couples and individuals seeking to improve their relationships may benefit from meeting with a therapist.